jacksonreesemoore/Coding-Projects/README.md

 The extended Tic Tac Toe game is coded in Java.
 The source code and test cases can be found inside cpsc2150/extendedTicTacToe/models.
 The driver of the code is located in cpsc2150/extendedTicTacToe.
 This game allows the user to choose the size of the board, the amount of players, the symbols to represent the players, and whether the user would like to use a memory efficient implementation or a fast implementation.

+PA2 contains a PPM image manipulator coded in C++.
+It allows the user to input 2 PPM images and greyscale or mirror the images.
+It also allows the user to place one image on top of the other.

+All of these projects were created by me.